As an Amazon Associate we earn from qualifying purchases.

 Progressive International Tower Fry Cutter

 The Progressive International Tower Fry Cutter is another fry cutter that you can use for sweet potatoes.
-Out of all the cutters we reviewed, this one from Progressive is the weakest because it’s made of plastic, though it can still cut through sweet potatoes with its stainless steel blade.
+Out of all the cutters I reviewed, this one from Progressive is the weakest because it’s made of plastic, though it can still cut through sweet potatoes with its stainless steel blade.

 Additionally, as you push your food through the blades, this cutter has a container that’s attached for your food to fall into.
-The container also comes with a lid that you can use to store food in if you don’t want to use it right away, which is a nice additional feature that none of the other fry cutters on our list have.
+The container also comes with a lid that you can use to store food in if you don’t want to use it right away, which is a nice additional feature that none of the other fry cutters on my list have.

 - Very compact and lightweight